vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 Alternatively, you can clone the
-[`geo` repository](https://github.com/hungrybluedev/geo), delete the `test` directory and follow along with the tutorial.
+[`geo` repository](https://github.com/hungrybluedev/geo), delete the `*_test.v` files and follow along with the tutorial.
 More information on V's support for testing can be found in the [documentation](https://github.com/vlang/v/blob/master/doc/docs.md#testing).